raghu-achukola/wbquadball/README.md

 * quadball.db: Add functionality to the conversion package, converting whole Possessions
 * Unit testing: add unit tests for new conversion code for Possession
 * Code Lambda: Update Lambda code to test full possession reading from statsheet

+Inc 11:
+* models.quadball.db: Added canonical representation of a Game () objecte.
+The flow will work like this.
+We except Game objects to be created ahead of time (doc db? json? ) but empty.
+The Game value will thn contain the information necessary
+* quadball.db.game/ rulesets: Added functionalities to parse entire games
+* Unit testing: Unit testing on all of this ^